 Panjabi was named by TIME as one of the 100 Most Influential People in the World in 2016 and one of the 50 Most Influential People in Healthcare in 2018.
 In 2015 and 2017, he was listed in the World’s 50 Greatest Leaders by Fortune.
 He is a recipient of the 2017 TED Prize, the Clinton Global Citizen Award for leadership in response to the West Africa Ebola epidemic, the Skoll Award for Social Entrepreneurship and was named a Schwab Social Entrepreneur of the Year at the World Economic Forum.
 In 2017, President Sirleaf and the Government of Liberia recognized Panjabi with Distinction of Knight Commander of the Most Venerable Order of the Pioneers, one of the country's highest civilian honors.
 In 2023, he received the Dean's Medal, the highest recognition the Johns Hopkins Bloomberg School of Public Health confers on public health leaders.

-Panjabi has served on the boards of Doctors for America, Echoing Green, the Ellen Johnson Sirleaf Presidential Foundation, RBM Partnership to End Malaria, the Skoll Foundation and Last Mile Health, where he is President Emeritus.
+Panjabi has served on the boards of Doctors for America, Echoing Green, the Ellen Johnson Sirleaf Presidential Foundation, RBM Partnership to End Malaria, the Skoll Foundation and Last Mile Health.
 He has also served on the U.S. board constituency to the Global Fund for HIV/AIDS, Tuberculosis and Malaria and on the U.S. Interagency Advisory Council for the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).

 Panjabi has delivered hundreds of speeches, lectures and presentations and authored numerous publications in the scientific and popular press.
 Panjabi received an M.D. degree from the University of North Carolina at Chapel Hill, trained in internal medicine and as a clinical fellow at Massachusetts General Hospital and Harvard Medical School, and received a Master of Public Health in epidemiology from Johns Hopkins University as a Sommer Scholar.